 Why your employees should be factored into your business continuity plans

-Did you know 840,000 people in the Australian food and beverage industry will be impacted due to the closures that are currently happening due to COVID-19?
-This means there is a lot of pressure on business owners to take care of employees throughout this health crisis.
+Did you know almost 7M Americans will go without pay if they become sick?
+This is due to a lack of benefits and security in the food and beverage industry.
+While 75% of Americans receive paid leave benefits, 25% of food service workers do not.
+This means that there is a lot of pressure on business owners to take care of employees throughout this health crisis.

 Restaurants, cafes and all sorts of hospitality venues make a name for themselves by building upon the customer service and experience delivered by its staff.
 That’s why it’s more important than ever that employers do their utmost to keep employees engaged, secure and feeling valued.
 Otherwise, they run the risk of increased turnover rates and the loss of trained up and talented staff.
 Here’s how we think SMS services can help you make giant strides in your recovery plan.